haminhcong/spring-web-jpa/README.md

 - Show manufacture list
 - Show item info.
 In item info show order list order this item.
 - Show reviews about an item
-- Given a query contains propeties: product-type, and product-properties-value list, find all items satisfy these properties.
+- Given a query contains properties: product-type, and product-properties-value list, find all items satisfy these properties.
 Example:
   - Find all items has product-type is: mobile-phone and product-properties is: Sim-type: DUAL-SIM, RAM-CAPACITY: 4GB
   - Find all items has product-type is: mobile-phone and product-properties is: OS: Android 7.0, screen-resolution: 4K